abulka/pynsource/DOWNLOADS.md

 ## Linux

-Unzip and run the standalone executables available for Ubuntu 18.04 and 20.04.
+Unzip and run the standalone executables available.
+These are named Ubuntu but run in any debian based system like Mint 21 etc.

-The benefit of the binaries is that they run via the latest version of Python available, and will be able to parse advanced Python syntax like the walrus operator.
-They can also be registered with a Pro license (snaps cannot).
+The benefit of the binaries is that they run via the latest version of Python available, and will be able to parse advanced Python syntax like the walrus operator or Python 3.10 match-case syntax.
+They can also be registered with a Pro license (Python snaps cannot).

 Special rare builds running version 1.77:
  * [Ubuntu Linux 16.0.4 download](http://bit.ly/pynsource-1-77-ubuntu-16) (unzip and run the executable)